-Pointer 2: In 2022, the customary wages for innovative start-ups can be set at the level of the minimum wage, for a period of three years.
-This arrangement will end from 2023 onwards.
+Pointer 2: In 2022, the customary wages for innovative start-ups could be set at the level of the minimum wage, for a period of three years.
+This arrangement ended as of 2023.
 However, there are transitional rules in place for director-substantial shareholders who already made use of the arrangement in 2022.
-Are you considering setting up an innovative start-up and do you want to make use of the transitional rules?
-Make sure you make use of the arrangement in 2022.